-10. Securities registered pursuant to Sections 8 and 12 of the SRC or Sections 4 and 8 of the RSA
+11. Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants):

-Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common Stock, Php 1.00 par value 9,763,127,297
+Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common Stock 9,696,464,297

-11. Are any or all of registrant's securities listed on a Stock Exchange?
+13. Are any or all of registrant's securities listed on a Stock Exchange?